elumobility/elu-twins/README.md

 8. DB: postgres

 ### Examples of how to use the API
-Step 1 create a user and token and step 2 generate a vehicle and charger, step 3 connect a charger and start a charging session
-Create API token

 #### Step 1 - How to create a user and token

 ```python